 - What feelings came up?

-From those patterns you’ll see recurring themes—those themes are clues to your core values.
-For more examples and exercises, see this guide on core values and examples.
+Patterns in those answers reveal recurring themes—those themes point to core values.
+For more examples and exercises, see our guide on core values.

 Separate Values from External Pressure

 It’s easy to mistake external expectations for your own values.
-For example, you might chase a high salary thinking you value “success,” when the deeper value could be security or impact.
-When your actions align with intrinsic values, you feel energized; when you chase external “shoulds,” you often feel drained.
+You might chase a high salary thinking you value “success,” when the deeper value is security or impact.
+When actions align with intrinsic values, you feel energized; when you chase external “shoulds,” you often feel drained.

-Tools and frameworks can help with clarity.
-Dan Millman’s system in The Life You Were Born to Live and the Life Purpose App offer a structured lens to explore inherent predispositions and values.3
+Tools and frameworks can help.
+Systems like Dan Millman’s and tools such as the Life Purpose App offer structured ways to explore predispositions and values3.

 Finding Fulfillment in Your Connections

 Humans are social by design.
 When people ask “What do I want from life?” relationships are almost always part of the answer.
-Strong social ties are a major predictor of life satisfaction.
-In the happiest countries, people report far higher levels of social support than in less happy nations, and those with strong social bonds are significantly more likely to call themselves very happy.1
+Strong social ties are a major predictor of life satisfaction1, and they also affect long-term health outcomes such as mortality risk5.

 Auditing Your Social Circle

-A relationship audit helps you see which connections uplift and which drain you.
+A relationship audit shows which connections uplift and which drain you.
 For one week, note how you feel after interactions:

 - Who leaves you energized and inspired?